ToolmanP/Thoughtcrime/pages/AppSystem.md

   logseq.order-list-type:: number
 - ### REST
 - General: Data + Convention -> Restful
+- Data Driven, Decoupling the communication model between frontend and backend.
 - REST stands for representational state transfer which represents the data object and its layout in a common form.
 - Each resource can have different representations.
 - Each resource can have its own unique identity.